-Northwestern's Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), and Center for Comparative Medicine (CCM) services are for Northwestern research activities (i.e. research projects awarded or contracted to Northwestern University or its affiliates (NMH, Lurie Children's, and SRALab) directly or through subcontract, and/or other research activities (funded or unfunded) that involve Northwestern researchers acting in their Northwestern capacity.
+Northwestern's Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), and Center for Comparative Medicine (CCM) services are for Northwestern research activities (i.e. research projects awarded or contracted to Northwestern University or its affiliates (NMH, Lurie's, and RIC) directly or through subcontract from another institution, and/or other research activities (funded or unfunded) that involve Northwestern researchers acting in their Northwestern capacity).

 Northwestern's human research protections and animal care and use programs are heavily federally regulated, and the responsibilities and risks associated with conducting human and animal research are significant.
 Individuals engaged in Northwestern research involving humans or animals are subject to federal requirements overseen and administered by the IRB, IACUC, and CCM offices.
-In no circumstances may external entities or parties, such as faculty start-up companies or a physician's private practice, use the services of these offices for IRB or IACUC approval or animal services under the pretext of Northwestern research activity unless Northwestern is engaged in a particular research project through a subagreement with the company and/or there is a specific documented arrangement between the company and Northwestern.
-Determinations about whether Northwestern University will engage in an agreement with an external entity for the use of Northwestern's IRB, IACUC, or CCM services are at the discretion of the applicable Institutional Offical(s).
+In no circumstances may external entities or parties, such as faculty start-up companies or a physician's private practice, use the services of these offices for IRB or IACUC approval or animal services under the pretext of Northwestern research activity unless Northwestern is engaged in a particular research project through a subagreement with the company and/or there is a specific documented arrangement between the company and Northwestern (the IRB, IACUC, and/or CCM, respectively).